-This paper is devoted to the problem of rate adaptation (RA) in 802.11 WLANs from the energy consumption's perspective.
-RA algorithms are responsible for selecting the most appropriate modulation and coding scheme (MCS) and transmission power (TXP) to use, given an estimation of the link conditions, and have received a vast amount of attention from the research community (see e.g. [4] and references therein).
-In general, the challenge lies in distinguishing between those loses due to collision with other stations from those due to poor radio conditions, as this should trigger different reactions, and the performance variable to optimise is commonly the throughput (or a related one, such as, e.g., the time required to deliver a frame).
+transmission power (TXP) to use, given an estimation of the link conditions, and have received a vast amount of attention from the research community (see e.g. [4] and references therein).
+In general, the challenge lies in distinguishing between those loses due to collisions and those due to poor radio conditions, because they should trigger different reactions.
+In addition, the performance figure to optimise is commonly the throughput or a related one such as, e.g., the time required to deliver a frame.

 It is generally assumed that optimality in terms of throughput also implies optimality in terms of energy efficiency.
 However, some recent work [6,7] has shown that throughput maximisation does not result in energy efficiency maximisation, at least for 802.11n.
-However, we are still lacking a proper understanding of the causes behind this "nonalignment", as it may be caused by the specific design of the algorithms studied, the extra consumption caused by the complexity of MIMO techniques, or any other reason.
-In fact, it could be an inherent trade-off given by the power consumption characteristics of 802.11 interfaces, unavoidable by any RA technique.
+However, we still lack a proper understanding of the causes behind this "non-duality", as it may be caused by the specific design of the algorithms studied, the extra consumption caused by the complexity of MIMO techniques, or any other reason.
+In fact, it could be an inherent trade-off given by the power consumption characteristics of 802.11 interfaces, and, if so, RA techniques should not be agnostic to this case.

-This work tackles the latter question from a formal standpoint.
+This work tackles the latter question from a formal stand-point.
 A question which, to the best of the authors' knowledge, has never been addressed in the literature.
-For this purpose, and with the aim of isolating the variables of interest, we present a joint goodput and energy consumption model for single 802.11 spatial streams in absence of interfering traffic.
-Therefore, packet losses occur due to poor channel conditions and RA can tune only two variables: MCS and TXP.
+For this purpose, and with the aim of isolating the variables of interest, we present a joint goodput and energy consumption model for single 802.11 spatial streams in the absence of interfering traffic.
+Packet losses occur due to poor channel conditions and RA can tune only two variables: MCS and TXP.

-Building on it, we provide the following contributions: (i) we demonstrate through extensive numerical evaluation that energy consumption and throughput performance are different optimisation objectives in 802.11, and not only an effect of MIMO or certain algorithms' suboptimalities; (ii) we analyse the relative impact of each energy consumption component on the resulting performance of RA, which serves to identify the critical factors to consider for the design of a RA algorithms, and illustrate that different hardware should employ different configurations; and (iii) we experimentally validate our numerical results.
+Building on this model, we provide the following contributions: (i) we demonstrate through an extensive numerical evaluation that energy consumption and throughput performance are different optimisation objectives in 802.11, and not only an effect of MIMO or certain algorithms' suboptimalities; (ii) we analyse the relative impact of each energy consumption component on the resulting performance of RA, which serves to identify the critical factors to consider for the design of RA algorithms, and illustrate that different hardware should employ different configurations; and (iii) we experimentally validate our numerical results.